CMYKSCRIPTS/Indicators/_ᴄᴍʏᴋ_ Template.md

 ## Introduction
 Short introduction to the script
 * Your motivation to create this
-* Rethoric question that this script applies to
+* What this script applies to

 ## Origin
 Short description of its origin.